redbadger/stack/readme.md

     printf 'sssshhhh!' | on-swarm docker secret create my_secret -
     ```

 1. Run the `configure` utility to generate deployable compose-files with correct ports.
-It also can update the load balancer with the new configuration if you specify `-u`.
+This also generates a configuration file for the load balancer (which we will install in the next step).
+For future invocations, you can specify the `-u` flag in order to update the load balancer with a new configuration (the exposed services have changed, for example).

     ```sh
-    ./provisioning/osx/configure/lib/index.js -u
+    ./provisioning/osx/configure/lib/index.js
     ```

-    Note: you will need to build it first:
+    Note: you will need to build it before you use it for the first time:

     ```sh
     cd ./provisioning/osx/configure
     yarn
     yarn build
+    ```

+1. There is a script to run a container with a load balancer (also outside the swarm).
+Note that if the IP addresses of your VMs change, you'll need to run this script again, so that the load balancer points to the correct nodes.

+    ```sh
+    ./provisioning/osx/load-balancer.sh
     ```

 1. Build, push and deploy the services stack